csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

 ## Key Features
  * Users can upload an existing map of the unit to use as a guide when building the graph of the rooms.
  * Users can draw and modify the graph of the unit using nodes which are overlaid on the uploaded guide.
- * Users can tweak the time it takes to get from one room to another by measuring with the smartphone webapp.
+ * Users can measure the time it takes to get from any given room to anyther.
- * Users, via Matron's tools, will be able to view paths generated for them.
+ * All created hospital maps are saved for users to retrieve and further edit.

  * Described the key features in the application that the user can access
  * Provide a breakdown or detail for each feature that is most appropriate for your application
  * This section will be used to assess the value of the features built

 ## Instructions

  * Clear instructions for how to use the application from the end-user's perspective
  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.